 Top 30 States with the Highest Number of Paint and Coatings Establishments

-- The United States exported $1.8 billion in paint and coatings products in 2010, up by 24 percent, or $343 million, from 2009.
+- The United States exported $2.3 billion in paint and coatings products in 2014, the highest level in a decade.

-- The U.S. paint and coatings industry posted a large trade surplus of $1.3 billion in 2010, rising 22 percent from 2009.
+- The U.S. paint and coatings industry posted a positive trade surplus of $1.5 billion in 2014.

-- The third largest export market for U.S. paint and coatings products was China at $63 million in 2010.
+The third largest export market for U.S. paint and coatings products was China at $90 million in 2014.

+Source: Labor market statistics are from the U.S. Bureau of Labor Statistics’ Quarterly Census of Employment and Wages.
 Trade statistics were derived from U.S. Bureau of the Census data and are reported on a Census or Customs basis.
 State export statistics are drawn from the Origin of Movement (OM) series compiled by the Foreign Trade Division of the U.S. Census Bureau.